Non-thermal particle acceleration in multi-species kinetic plasmas: universal power-law distribution functions and temperature inversion in the solar corona: Introduction

 This paper is organized as follows.
 In section~\ref{sec:resp_theory}, we discuss the linear and quasilinear theories for the relaxation of kinetic plasmas.
-Using this theory, we derive a general transport equation for non-thermal particle acceleration (NTPA) in section~\ref{sec:trans_eq}.
-We apply this theory and the velocity filtration model to the coronal heating problem in section~\ref{sec:corona}, proposing a possible solution to the problem of temperature inversion in the solar corona.
+Using this theory, we derive in section~\ref{sec:trans_eq} a general transport equation for non-thermal particle acceleration (NTPA) under isotropic turbulent and anisotropic coherent-wave drives, and present the criteria for the emergence of the non-thermal tail.
+We then explore the implications of this theory for (1) steep transition from the chromosphere to the corona, and (2) coronal temperature inversion through velocity filtration in a stratified solar atmosphere, in section~\ref{sec:corona}.
 We summarize our findings in section~\ref{sec:conclusion}.
+For convenience, Table~\ref{tab:notation} summarizes the notation used most frequently in the paper.